xlladdins/xll/docs/Excel4MacrosE-G.md

     > command or FORMULA.GOTO macro function was carried out.
 This
     > feature distinguishes FORMULA.GOTO from SELECT.

->
+> &nbsp;

-Corner    is a logical value that specifies whether to scroll through the window so that the upper-left cell in reference is in the upper-left corner of the active window.
-If corner is TRUE, Microsoft Excel places reference in the upper-left corner of the window; if FALSE or omitted, Microsoft Excel scrolls through normally.
+Corner&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to scroll through the window so that the upper-left cell in reference is in the upper-left corner of the active window.
+If corner is TRUE, Microsoft Excel places reference in the upper-left corner of the window;
+if FALSE or omitted, Microsoft Excel scrolls through normally.

-**Tip**   Microsoft Excel keeps a list of the cells you've selected with previous FORMULA.GOTO functions or Go To commands.
+**Tip**&nbsp;&nbsp;&nbsp;Microsoft Excel keeps a list of the cells you've selected with previous FORMULA.GOTO functions or Go To commands.
 When you use FORMULA.GOTO with GET.WORKSPACE(41), which returns a horizontal array of previous Go To selections, you can backtrack through multiple previous selections.
 See the last example below.

 **Remarks**